Adobe Gallery Blog

 These ceremonies are social occasions attended by friends and relatives of neighboring villages and consist of prayers and thanks for rain and health of the crops.
 Furthermore, these ceremonies are believed to maintain the harmony and balance between the Pueblo people and their spiritual Katsinas.

-I can attempt to imagine myself, as a young girl, being administered to and ever watched by the careful and loving eye of my Katsina carvings, bestowed by the Katsinas themselves to me on very exciting occasions.
+We can imagine a young girl, being administered to and ever watched by the careful and loving eye of my Katsina carvings, bestowed by the Katsinas themselves to me on very exciting occasions.
 There is a lot to learn and thus, a lot to share on the topic of Katsinas.
-Absorbing this information has helped to give me a stronger appreciation for the beauty that surrounds me every day at Adobe Gallery and, of course, an ever growing thirst to learn more about the mystical and magical world of Katsina.
+Absorbing this information has helped to give me a stronger appreciation for the beauty that surrounds us every day at Adobe Gallery and, of course, an ever growing thirst to learn more about the mystical and magical world of Katsinum.

 Source: Legends of America website